simonebraga/software_engineering_project_2020/RASD/RASD.md

 <br>

 As mentioned in the previous section, a service is exploited differently depending on the type of user that is enjoying it.
 This is important when considering SafeAnalytics, which has a crucial role in the application, but is developed both to common users and authorities.
-These types of user have different rights when accessing data stored by SafeStreets, and will be provided with different query interfaces to make their requests.
+These types of users have different rights when accessing data stored by SafeStreets, and will be provided with different query interfaces to make their requests.
 If referring to the diagram, one could think to the classes as the processes inherent to specific functionalities, and to the relations as the interfaces provided to the users to enjoy a service.
 Relations between application and the resources do not need further explanation, as they are deeply analyzed in the following sections to describe how the interaction works.

 ### State diagrams

 In the diagrams shown below are emphasized the possible states of the entities, and the transitions between one state to another.

-**Application**
+#### Application

 ![](resources/state_diagram_application.svg)

 ---
-**Common user**
+#### Common user

 ![](resources/state_diagram_common_user.svg)

 ---
-**Authority**
+#### Authority

 ![](resources/state_diagram_authority.svg)

 ---
-**Municipality user**
+#### Municipality user

 ![](resources/state_diagram_municipality_user.svg)